Shippable/docs/sources/deploy/amazon-ecs-unmanaged.md

     desiredCount: 1
 ```

-Then add it as an OUT of one runCLI job that determines what the value should be, like this:
+Then add it as an OUT of one runSh job that determines what the value should be, like this:

 ```
 name: MyLoadChecker
-type: runCLI
+type: runSh
 steps:
   - IN: MyAwsConfig
   - IN: MyECSCluster